Field-Effect-LLC/RDP-BattMon/README.md

 ## Why would I want this? ##

-If you like to work full screen on a remote desktop connection, but you work from a laptop, you won't have to exit full screen every time you want to check your battery life.
+If you like to work full screen on a remote desktop connection, but you work from a laptop or other battery powered device, you won't have to exit full screen every time you want to check your battery life.

 ## How do I install it? ##